MileHacker Logo

 • Speed limits are strictly enforced, with cameras common.

-• Roads are excellent and well-maintained all over the region.
+• Roads are excellent and well-maintained across the area.

-• Petrol (Essence) and Diesel are widely available, fuel prices are higher than in the US.
+• Petrol (Essence) and Diesel are widely available, fuel prices are in excess of in the US.

 Parking Information